Fiber lines intentionally cut causes internet outage in Moore

 Fiber lines intentionally cut causes internet outage in Moore County NC

 This incident reminds many Moore County residents of Dec.
 3, 2022, when two Duke Energy electrical substations in Carthage and West End were damaged by gunfire, knocking out power for five days for 45,000 residents and businesses.
+One person died as a result of the power outage.

 Want Moore news that matters?
 Please click here to sign up for the free Sandhills Sentinel e-newsletter.